-(12) Includes 21,500,000 shares purchasable by directors and officers under currently exercisable options.

-(13) Includes the conversion of 1,600,000 shares of Series A Preferred Stock to Common Stock.
-Apex Investment Fund II, L.P., owning 408,000 shares of Series A Convertible Preferred Stock which can convert into 1,632,000 shares of Common Stock, The Environmental Private Equity Fund II, L.P., owning 600,000 shares of Series A Convertible Preferred Stock which can convert into 2,400,000 shares of Common Stock, and Proactive Partners, L.P., owning 500,000 shares of Series A Convertible Preferred Stock which can convert to 2,000,000 shares of Common Stock.

-(14) Includes 346,010 shares of Series B Preferred Stock which Mr. Clark. the Company's president, may be deemed to hold beneficially by reason of his ownership of 80% of the common stock of LC Holdings, Inc., the owner of 100% of the Series B Preferred Stock.

-(15) Includes 86,503 shares of Series B Preferred Stock which LCH, Inc. may be deemed to hold beneficially by reason of its ownership of 20% of the common stock of LC Holdings, Inc., the owner of 100% of the Series B Preferred Stock.

-(16) Includes 322,264 shares purchasable by the Environmental Private Equity Fund under a currently exercisable warrant.
+- (12) Includes 22,500,000, shares purchasable by directors and officers under currently exercisable options. - (13) Includes the conversion of 1,600,000 shares of Series A-1 Preferred Stock to Common Stock.
+Apex Investment Fund II, L.P., owning 408,000 shares of Series A Convertible Preferred Stock which are currently convertible into 2,266,685 shares of Common Stock, The Environmental Private Equity Fund II, L.P., owning 600,000 shares of Series A Convertible Preferred Stock which are currently convertible into 3,333,360 shares of Common Stock, and Proactive Partners, L.P., owning 500,000 shares of Series A-1 Convertible Preferred Stock which are currently convertible to 2,777,800 shares of Common Stock. - (14) Includes 346,010 shares of Series B Preferred Stock which Mr. Clark. the Company's president, may be deemed to hold beneficially by reason of his ownership of 80% of the common stock of LC Holdings, Inc., the owner of 100% of the Series B Preferred Stock. - (15) Includes 86,503 shares of Series B Preferred Stock which LCH, Inc. may be deemed to hold beneficially by reason of its ownership of 20% of the common stock of LC Holdings, Inc., the owner of 100% of the Series B Preferred Stock. - (16) Includes 322,264 shares purchasable by the Environmental Private Equity Fund under a currently exercisable warrant. - (17) Includes 801,252 shares purchasable by Proactive Partners, L.P. under a currently exercisable warrant. - (18) Includes 3,200,000 shares of Series C Preferred Stock which Mr. Clark, the Company's president owns which are convertible to 3,200,000 shares of common stock if the Company has sufficent authorized but unissued shares of common stock.